yugandhar99/openai-chatbot-eks-devsecops/README.md

-# OpenAI Ch atbot UI on EKS with Jenkins and Terraform
+# OpenAI Ch atbot UI on EKS with Jenkins and Ter raform

 > **Stage 12 of 12 — Career Progression Project**
 > Portfolio project by **Yugandhar Ethamukkala**.